Layer after layer after layer – no, we are not talking about cake but something equally exciting: shag haircuts!

 Sideburns were never my thing because I have always associated Elvis Presley with them.
 But, I have to admit, these sideburns take this shag cut to a whole new level.
 They add a nice elvish touch to this look!

 Wavy hair adds volume and dimension to your tresses.
 But, when not styled right, it can look like a total mess.
 The best way to style it is in shallow shag layers and straight-cut blunt bangs.

 Who doesn’t want that “just rolled out of bed” messy hair look?
 I think a curly shag is the best way to achieve that look.
 The curls in this look are not perfect coiled, which adds to their perfection.

 43. Emo Shag

 Let’s face it: we all wanted to get a cool emo haircut in our teen years.
 The emo shag cut is still a teen favorite.
 Multiple layers and a dash of brightly colored highlights are this hairstyle’s winning features.

 Obtaining those perfect Hollywood waves may seem like a difficult task, but there are some easy ways to achieve this look.
 Just roll the ends around a round brush and blow dry them.
 This technique is much easier to do (and even looks better) on a shag haircut.

 If you have fine-textured hair, this is the best way to add volume to it.
 Ask your hairstylist to give you a shag cut and feather out the ends.
 The feathered ends will make your hair look more voluminous.

-Thick blonde hair with multiple layers at the side and longer layers at the back – this has to be the perfect wild child hairstyle.
-Thick dishwater blonde hair is accentuated with multiple layers all over the head in this hair look.
+Thick brown hair with multiple layers at the side and longer layers at the back – this has to be the perfect wild child hairstyle.
+Thick chocolate brown hair is accentuated with multiple layers all over the head in this hair look.
 Notice how the layers at the back are longer.
 So youthful!

 A dimensional hair color look is a great way to add texture and volume to your locks.
 The layers also add definition and bounce to your tresses.
 This look is perfect for autumn and winter.